redis/Redis-Insight-Guides/guides/quick-guides/vector-similarity-search/load-vectors.md

-With the vector index already created, Let's load data for 5 different products
+With the vector index already created, Let's load data for 5 different products.

-Note that the product data will be indexed automatically as you HSET the product data!
+Note that the product data will be indexed automatically as you `HSET` the product data!

 ## Load 2 Visually Similar Products
 Two mobile phone covers.